-• I come in quickly when the bell rings, without being reminded.
+• I go to class on time, without being reminded.

 - I get to work by myself without having to be told. - I finish the work I have been given to do. - I like to do a good job. - I am learning to be self-governed in everything I do.